Expansive rugged wilderness, blue whales and glaciers

 IS IT DIFFICULT TO GET TO CHILE?
 DO I NEED ANY SPECIAL VISA OR PAPERWORK TO ENTER?

 Chile is well worth the effort to get there.
 There are direct flights to Santiago (the capital city of Chile) from many cities around the world.
 Direct flights depart from Toronto, Canada almost daily and take approximately 10.5 hours.
-There are many flight options for getting to Chile and we would be happy to help you determine which route is best for you.

 DO I NEED ANY SPECIAL INOCULATIONS OR MEDICATIONS FOR SAFE TRAVEL TO CHILE?